Guardrails for LLM Comment-Ops on Reddit (Playbook)

 Technical Guardrails

-• Length validation: 50-300 characters (too short seems spammy, too long seems AI)
+- Length validation: 50-300 characters (too short reads as spam, too long reads as boilerplate)

 Frequency Limits